Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Introduction

+The technology of snapshot compressive imaging (SCI)~\citep{yuan2021snapshot} has gained prominence in the realm of computational imaging.
+Taking an example of hyperspectral image reconstruction, the spectral SCI~\citep{gehm2007single} can fast capture and compress 3D hyperspectral signals as 2D measurements through optical hardware, and then restore the original signals with high fidelity by training deep neural networks~\citep{Meng20ECCV_TSAnet,Miao19ICCV}.
+Despite the remarkable performance~\citep{cai2022mask,cai2022degradation,lin2022coarse,huang2021deep,hu2022hdnet}, existing deep SCI methods are generally trained with a specific hardware configuration, \emph{e.g.}, a well-calibrated coded aperture (physical mask).
+The resulting model is vulnerable to hardware shift/perturbation and limited in adapting to multiple hardware configurations.
+However, directly learning a reconstruction model cooperatively from multi-hardware seems to be infeasible due to {data proprietary constraint}.
+It is also non-trivial to coordinate {heterogeneous hardware instances} with a unified model.

-To solve the \texttt{Hardware Overfitting} issue of the reconstruction models, previous effort~\cite{wang2022modeling} resorts to the centralized learning solutions.
-(1) A naive treatment is to \texttt{jointly train} a reconstruction model with a series of hardware configurations, \emph{i.e.}, coded apertures.
-As shown in Fig.~\ref{fig: coverfig} \textit{right}, this solution enhances the generalization ability of reconstruction ($>0.5$dB$+$) by comparison.
-However, the performance on unseen coded apertures of reconstruction is still non-guaranteed since the model only learns to fit limited number of coded apertures in a purely data-driven manner.
-Followed by, GST~\cite{wang2022modeling} (namely, \texttt{Self-tuning} in Fig.~\ref{fig: coverfig}) advances the learning by explicitly approximating the posterior distribution of coded apertures in a variational Bayesian framework.
-Despite the significant performance boost, it poses a strict probabilistic constraint to the hardware, \emph{i.e.}, it is only compatible with the coded apertures drawing from the same posterior.
-Moreover, both solutions fall in the venue of centralized learning by presuming that hardware instances and hyperspectral data are publicly available.
-However, the optical system of CASSI and data samples are generally proprietary assets in practice, bearing strict privacy policy constraints.
+To elaborate, we first recap previous research efforts of centralized learning solutions.
+A naive solution is to \textit{jointly train} a single reconstruction model with data collected from different hardware configurations, \emph{i.e.}, coded apertures.
+As shown in Fig.~\ref{fig: coverfig} \textit{right}, this solution enhances the ability of reconstruction ($0.5$dB$+$) by comparison to a single hardware training scenario.
+However, the performance on inconsistent coded apertures is still non-guaranteed since the model only learns to fit coded apertures in a purely data-driven manner.
+Followed by, \textit{self-tuning}~\citep{wang2022modeling} advances the learning by approximating the posterior distribution of coded apertures in a variational Bayesian framework.
+Despite the significant performance boost, it is only compatible with the coded apertures drawing from \emph{homogeneous} hardware (same distribution) yet cannot handle \emph{heterogeneous} hardware.
+Nevertheless, centralized learning presumes that hardware instances and hyperspectral data are always publicly available, which hardly holds in practice -- both the optical systems (with different confidential configurations, \emph{e.g.}, coded apertures) and data samples (\emph{i.e.}, measurements captured from non-overlapping scenes) are generally proprietary assets across institutions, adhering to the strict privacy policy constraints~\citep{vergara2016privacy,li2021privacy}, while considering the multi-hardware cooperative training confining to this concern remains unexplored.